-A new vehicle licence will not be granted in respect of a vehicle unless it is less than 4 years old.
-A vehicle licence will not be renewed unless the vehicle is less than 9 years old.
+A new vehicle licence will not be granted in respect of a vehicle unless it meets the Euro 5 standard or higher.
+A vehicle licence will not be renewed unless the vehicle is less than 11 years old.
 No vehicle will be considered acceptable for licensing as a Wheelchair Accessible Hackney Carriage (or Private Hire Vehicle) unless it is a category M1 type vehicle.
 Category M1 is defined as a vehicle designed and constructed for the carriage of passengers and comprises no more than eight